 - Is it Ethical to Order Delivery During a Pandemic?
-(Wired — My strategy: Be nice and tip generously.)
+(Wired — My strategy: Be nice — because there WILL be shortages and delays — and tip generously.)

 - 7 Ways to Help Your Neighbors During Coronavirus (Nextdoor Blog)

-- Disinfecting wipes are being flushed down toilets and causing major pipe problems (CNN)
+- Disinfecting wipes are being flushed down toilets and causing major pipe problems (CNN — Don’t do that!)

-- Maximizing Productivity While Working from Home – COVID 19 (Ellen Faye was first out of the gate!)
+- Maximizing Productivity While Working from Home – COVID 19 (Ellen Faye)

 - Reconsidering Productivity (Seana Turner suggests we need to give ourselves a break, and I agree.)

 - 19 Ways To Be Productive During COVID-19 (Lori Vandekrol covers everything from offices, schedules, homes, yourself, and others.
-If you aren’t feeling motivated, try reading the list in reverse order!)
+If you aren’t feeling motivated, I recommend reading the list in reverse order!)

 - Business Tools for Introverts (…and for extraverts during social distancing.)